Skip to content

 Choose your contractor carefully

-Missouri does not require state-level roofing contractor licenses, though contractors must comply with the Home Services Contracts Act and related statutes.
-Columbia homeowners should verify that contractors carry general liability and workers' compensation insurance, maintain verifiable local business presence, and hold any applicable municipal licenses.
-Always confirm current licensing requirements with Boone County and Columbia building departments before hiring.
+Missouri does not require state-level roofing contractor licenses, though contractors must comply with RSMo § 407.025 and local regulations.
+Columbia homeowners should verify that contractors carry general liability and workers' compensation insurance and maintain a verifiable local business presence.
+Always confirm insurance certificates, check reviews, and verify any municipal contractor registration requirements with Boone County or Columbia building departments.

 10